Building a Native Rating implementation

 similar to the following:

 The server will show you which rate, metadata, and zone keys were requested and which were found in the sample data.
-The server will also expose a docs endpoint that will serve the OpenAPI spec of the Native Rating server.
-This will provide the shape of the input and output required by the rates
+See the GetRates spec for the shape of the input and output of this method.

 Deployment